 Prompts can also be useful for reviewers who are unsure of what to write.
 Neutral talking points help customers overcome that barrier, making it easier for them to leave reviews.

 Make Sure to Follow Google’s Review Policy

 You need to be careful with how you phrase the content you use to build reviews.
 Google’s review policy cracks down on companies who lobby their customers to leave reviews by offering them incentives or asking leading questions.
-Steer clear of language like “Tell us what you liked about our product” and instead use open-ended language like “Let us know how we did” to avoid any complications like reviews being removed from your Google Business Profile.
+Steer clear of language like “Tell us what you liked about our product” and instead use open-ended language like “Let us know how we did” to avoid any complications like reviews being removed from your Google listing.

 How do I find my Google reviews?